pkgcloud/pkgcloud/docs/providers/openstack/storage.md

 ### Container Model

-A Container for Rackspace has following properties:
+A Container for Openstack has following properties:

 ```Javascript
 {